Kinich Ahau: Connections with other deities

-Several other deities evince a large eye, such as God D (Itzamna), Chaak (his brother), and various jaguar gods.
+Several other deities evince a large eye, such Itzamna, Chaak (the Rain God), and various jaguar gods.
 Attribute sharing (including the kʼin infix) occurs chiefly with the so-called Jaguar God of the Underworld and a human-faced ocean deity with shell ears, fins beside the mouth, and a sacrificial awl set in the mouth.
 The 'Jaguar God of the Underworld' is traditionally referred to by scholars as the 'Night Sun', i.e., the form supposedly taken by the sun during his subterranean journey from West to East.
 It has been suggested that the three just-mentioned deities involved in the sharing of attributes could, perhaps, represent various stages of the sun's daily cycle.

+Maya Moon Goddess holding the lunar rabbit.

+Additionally, in the ceramic pictured above the lunar rabbit hides behind K'inich Ahau in a scene that depicts a wider attested myth involving the theft of the regalia of God L, an underworld deity.
+This depiction is an outlier, as it more routinely involves the rabbit's regular companion, the Moon Goddess.
+This could suggest a relationship between the two deities.

 Mythology and ritual

 Recent Maya mythology is mainly concerned with Sun's childhood and the conflicts leading up to his actual solar transformation.
 Although specific imagery is used for the path of the sun (for example, the sun being carried through the underworld on the shoulders of its lord), there are hardly any histories concerning the mature sun deity, save for the southern Lacandons.
-According to them, Kinich Ahau, the elder brother of the upper god, will put an end to this world by descending from the sky and have his jaguars devour mankind.
-Little is also known about specific solar rituals, although Kinich Ahau regularly occurs in the Dresden Codex, which is largely concerned with ritual matters.
+According to them, K'inich Ahau, the elder brother of the upper god, will put an end to this world by descending from the sky and have his jaguars devour mankind.
+Little is also known about specific solar rituals, although K'inich Ahau regularly occurs in the Dresden Codex, which is largely concerned with ritual matters.